blynkkk/blynkkk.github.io/Sharing.md

 #Sharing
-Blynk offers two types of sharing your amazing projects with other people:
+Blynk offers two types of sharing your projects with other people:

 - **Share access to your hardware.** Think about giving someone an App for your Project.
-They can't modify, but can control and see what's there
+They can't modify, but can control and see what's there.

 - **Share your Project configuration.** Others will get a clone of your project by scanning a given QR link, but they won't be able to control your hardware.
 It's great for tutorials, instructables, etc.